graphdeco-inria/3dlayers/README.md

 Next drag both the new fbx file and json file into the `Assets/Resources/Preload` folder and proceed as in the previous scenario.

 ## Changing handedness
-Set your preferred dominant hand in [TODO].
+Set your preferred dominant hand:

+- Inspect the `XR Origin` gameobject (click on it in the Scene Hierarchy panel)
+- In `Handedness Manager` component, choose your preferred `Handedness`

 The dominant hand chosen here will be the one of any executables built, we did not create a UI to change handedness in the executable.

 ## Choosing the scene to load
 The scene that will be loaded on `Play` and in a built executable can be switched in the Unity Editor.